ckorzen/icecite/README.md

 # Icecite

 **Disclaimer**: This project is in an early alpha state and is still under development.
-So use it on your own risk :-)
+So expect bugs and use it on your own risk :-)

 ## How to use